Winter is here, and so is rain, snow, wind, and a number

 The effects of the above-mentioned external stressors plus the friction of clothes against the

-skin can eventually damage the hydrolipidic barrier
+skin can eventually damage the hydrolipidic barrier.
+This hydrolipidic barrier, also

 known as the acid mantle, is a layer made of naturally occurring oils and